 Chris Davies: I am sure that my right hon.
 Friend values the work carried out by the charity sector in this field, with organisations such as Combat Stress, Change Step and Care after Combat conducting vital work in support of military veterans.
 Will the Government therefore consider funding these charities, or giving them further funding, so that they are able to do more?

 Chris Davies: I thank my hon.
 Friend and neighbour for giving way.
 As well as being neighbours, we also share a police force.
 Does he agree that if the extra restrictions were put in, our police force, and indeed all the police forces around the country, would easily manage to ensure that they were enforced?

 Chris Davies: I agree with my hon.
 Friend 100% on the point he is making.
 One of the ranges used is in my constituency.
 In a bizarre way, I would say that when the club is shooting there it is one of the safest places to be, because people are trained and know what they are doing.
 We should be looking at the security and storage element, not banning these weapons.

-Chris Davies: What steps his Department is taking to promote Government procurement from small and medium-sized businesses.
+Chris Davies: What steps his Department is taking to encourage the use of small businesses in Government procurement.